orgSailingVLM/vlmbook/_build/html/_sources/chapters/description/technology.md

 ```

 The AoS approach ensures that the five values $a_i, b_i, c_i, d_i, e_i$ are
 next to one another in memory, providing good cache utilisation.
-The SoA approach ensures that these values are split into five separate units, allowing access to corresponding elements in parallel {cite}`opencl`.
+The SoA approach makes sure that these values are split into five separate units, allowing access to corresponding elements in parallel {cite}`opencl`.

 Simple values like pressure coefficients, forces, pressure acting on each panel were arranged into simple NumPy arrays (SoA).
 Panel coorditnates, span and normal vectors was rearranged into nested ones (AoS).
 Figure {numref}`{number} <uklad>` shows data layout implemented.